LasseRosenow/HAW-Hamburg-Typst-Template/examples/report/main.typ

-// Import dependencies such as glossaries etc.
+// Register abbreviations and glossary
-#import "dependencies.typ": *
+#import "dependencies.typ": make-glossary, print-glossary, register-glossary
+#show: make-glossary
+// Abbreviations
+#import "abbreviations.typ": abbreviations-entry-list
+#register-glossary(abbreviations-entry-list)
+// Glossary
+#import "glossary.typ": glossary-entry-list
+#register-glossary(glossary-entry-list)

 // Take a look at the file `template.typ` in the file panel
 // to customize this template and discover how it works.
-#import "../../lib/lib.typ": report
+#import "../../lib/lib.typ": declaration-of-independent-processing, report
 #show: report.with(
   language: "en",
   title: "Universal Declaration of Human Rights",